britus/britus/README.md

 - 👋 Hi, I’m @britus
 - 👀 I’m interested in Linux Kernel, QT Application, Embedded and SBC systems
-- 💞️ I’m looking to collaborate on my developments
-- 📫 How to reach me simply /pn me here

 <!---
 britus/britus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.